-- 2. According to the Rhode Island Department of Environmental Management's Office of Strategic Planning and Policy (2001), attendance to beaches along the southern shore is split between approximately 40% residents to 60% out-of-state visitors.
-In Fiscal Year 1999, 58 % of cars that paid fees at the entrance gate at state beaches were from out-of-state (Rhode Island Department of Environmental Management 2001). - 3.
-Beach-based activities which occur within or adjacent to the SAMP area include surfing, wind surfing, kite-boarding, and swimming.
-Other shore-based activities include fishing, bird-watching, and sight-seeing. - 4.
+- 2. According to the R.I.
+Department of Environmental Management (2001), 40 percent of attendance at beaches along the southern shore is by state residents, and 60 percent is by out of state visitors.
+In Fiscal Year 1999, 58 percent of cars that paid fees at the entrance gate at state beaches were from out of state (R.I.
+Department of Environmental Management 2001). - 3.
+Beach-based activities that occur within or adjacent to the Ocean SAMP area include surfing, wind surfing, kite-boarding, and swimming.
+Other shore based activities include fishing, bird-watching, and sight seeing. - 4.
 Surfing is a popular recreational activity in Rhode Island for both residents and visitors.
-Rhode Island's coast includes over 30 surfing locations, some of which adjoin the SAMP area.
-These include sandy beaches and rocky areas in Block Island, Point Judith, Matunuck, and Westerly.
-The most avid surfers will surf year-round, taking advantage of storm swells or surf in the winter months (Allard Cox, ed., 2004). - 5.
-Bird-watching is another popular shore-based recreational activity adjacent to the SAMP area and brings many visitors to coastal communities such as Block Island.
-New England's Audubon Societies and other conservation organizations travel to Block Island each fall to observe the fall migration of various avian species, often staying for multiple days (Marks, pers. comm., November 20, 2009). - 6.
+Rhode Island's coast includes over 30 surfing locations, some of which adjoin the Ocean SAMP area.
+These include sandy beaches and rocky areas on Block Island and in Point Judith, Matunuck, and Westerly.
+The most avid surfers will surf year round, taking advantage of storm swells or surf in the winter months (Allard Cox 2004). - 5.
+Bird-watching is another popular shore based recreational activity adjacent to the Ocean SAMP area and brings many visitors to coastal communities such as Block Island.
+New England's Audubon Societies and other conservation organizations travel to Block Island each fall to observe the fall migration of various avian species, often staying for multiple days (Marks, pers. comm.). - 6.
 Rhode Island's lighthouses attract many additional visitors to some coastal recreational destinations.
-Popular lighthouses adjacent to the SAMP area include Block Island's Southeast Lighthouse and North Lighthouse; Point Judith Lighthouse, and Watch Hill Lighthouse.
+Popular lighthouses adjacent to the Ocean SAMP area include Block Island's Southeast Lighthouse and North Lighthouse; Point Judith Lighthouse, and Watch Hill Lighthouse.
 All of these lighthouses are listed on the National Register of Historic Places, and Block Island's Southeast Light is designated as a National Historic Landmark (National Park Service 2005).
-See Chapter 3: Cultural and Historic Resources, for further discussion. - 7.
-Residents and visitors can gain access to the SAMP area through conservation areas, fishing sites, birding sites, coastal parks and recreation areas, and scenic views and overlooks.
-Figure 10 displays the location of the 67 public access sites along the coast adjacent to the SAMP area.
-From these sites individuals can reach coastal waterways, fish from shore, view wildlife, enjoy a scenic view or participate in a number of other recreational activities.
-In addition to the public access sites located directly adjacent to the SAMP area border, the public can also gain access to the SAMP area from surrounding access points within Narragansett Bay (Allard Cox 2004). - 8.
-An analysis of the most up-to-date RIGIS data on coastal recreational areas shows that in addition to the 67 designated public access sites, there are approximately 3,394 acres of beaches, conservation areas, and recreational open space adjacent to the SAMP area (as illustrated in Figure 10).
+See Chapter 4, Cultural and Historical Resources, for further discussion. - 7.
+Residents and visitors can gain access to the Ocean SAMP area through conservation areas, fishing sites, birding sites, coastal parks and recreation areas, and scenic views and overlooks.
+Figure 6.10 displays the location of the 67 public access sites along the coast adjacent to the Ocean SAMP area.
+From these sites, individuals can reach coastal waterways, fish from shore, view wildlife, enjoy a scenic view or participate in a number of other recreational activities.
+In addition to the public access sites located directly adjacent to the Ocean SAMP area border, the public can also gain access to the Ocean SAMP area from surrounding access points within Narragansett Bay (Allard Cox 2004). - 8.
+An analysis of the most up-to-date RIGIS data on coastal recreational areas shows that in addition to the 67 designated public access sites, there are approximately 3,394 acres of beaches, conservation areas, and recreational open space adjacent to the Ocean SAMP area (as illustrated in Figure 6.10).
 It should be noted that this is an approximate calculation only, based on the best available data, and may overstate the acreage of such areas.
-See Table 9 for a list of the RIGIS datasets used in this analysis.
+See Table 6.9 for a list of the RIGIS datasets used in this analysis.

-Figure 11.
-Map of Scenic Areas Adjoining the SAMP Area
+Figure 6.11.
+Scenic areas adjoining the Ocean SAMP area.

-640.2 Marinas and Boat Ramps
+640.2.
+Marinas and Boat Ramps